amckennafoster/nbidata/docs/curation/curation.md

 The researcher has the following options:

 1. Submit data with report for upload.
 2. Submit data with report and agree to a default two year embargo period for upload, or arrange a different embargo timeline.
-Report is uploaded immediately.
+Report is submitted for upload.
 3. Submit a report only and agree to a custom data agreement.

 Universities and institutions may have their own data policies that will complicate this.
 Ultimately, the data should be published somewhere.
 If a researcher uses their institutional repository or a third party repository, their report record in the NBI Digital Repository can point to the published data wherever it sits.